open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/logs.md

 The [OpenTelemetry Collector](/docs/collector) provides several tools to work with logs:

-- Several receivers which parse logs from specific, known sources of log data
+- Several receivers which parse logs from specific, known sources of log data.
-- The filelogreceiver, which reads logs from any file and provides features to parse them from different formats or use a regular expression
+- The filelogreceiver, which reads logs from any file and provides features to parse them from different formats or use a regular expression.
-- Processors like the transformprocessor which lets you parse nested data, flatten nested structures, add/remove/update values, and more
+- Processors like the transformprocessor which lets you parse nested data, flatten nested structures, add/remove/update values, and more.
-- Exporters that let you emit log data in a non-OpenTelemetry format
+- Exporters that let you emit log data in a non-OpenTelemetry format.

-Often times, the first step in adopting OpenTelemetry involves deploying a Collector as a general-purposes logging agent.
+The first step in adopting OpenTelemetry frequently involves deploying a Collector as a general-purposes logging agent.

 ### OpenTelemetry Logs for Applications